 Oh, and your hair will grow back.

-Don’t forget, the Colon Cancer Alliance serves as a source of information about colon health.
-If you have additional questions about colon cancer screening or are in need of support, please contact our free Helpline at (877) 422-2030.
-We’re here to help.
+Don’t forget, the Colorectal Cancer Alliance serves as a source of information about colorectal health.
+If you have additional questions or are in need of support, please contact our free Helpline at (877) 422-2030.